 How Cold Is Too Cold to Run?

 Try a simple warm-up such as this pre-run warm-up or one of these dynamic warm-ups for runners.
 Do your warm-up right before you head out the door.

-If you are going to run when the wind chill dips below zero, you need to take precautions in how you dress.
+When running in below freezing weather, you need to take precautions in how you dress.
 Wear wicking layers that will keep you warm and help you stay dry.
 If it is very windy, top off with a wind-resistant jacket.
 Cover up as much exposed skin as possible to prevent frostbite.
 Mittens, neck gaiters, hats, tall socks, and balaclavas can protect sensitive areas.
 Even if it’s not very sunny out, sunglasses or even ski goggles can protect your eyes from the sting of the cold and wind.
 Duct tape your shoes to prevent heat loss.

+How Cold Is Too Cold to Run?